josephedradan/code_analyzer/README.md

     code_analyzer.stop()
     code_analyzer.print()

-Or just check the examples folder...
+Or just look at the other examples in examples folder.

-#### Notes

-In the output of a print or an export:
-Blue background behind code is a callable's definition Green background behind code is a callable being executed

 #### Output
 ![example_recursive.png](./images/example_recursive.png)
+#### Notes

+In the output of a print (Such as in the image above):

+* Blue foreground code is a callable's definition.
+* Green foreground code is a callable being executed.
+* Red background code is a result of one of the method calls below:
+    * .record_comment_for_interpretable_next(...)
+    * .record_comment_for_interpretable_previous(...)

+In the output of a rich export (such as the .html files in the examples folder):

+* Blue background code is a callable's definition.
+* Green background code is a callable being executed.
+* Red background code is a result of one of the method calls below with an argument having the type of dict:
+    * .record_comment_for_interpretable_next(...)
+    * .record_comment_for_interpretable_previous(...)

+* Orange background code is a result of one of the method calls below with an argument having the type that is not a dict:
+    * .record_comment_for_interpretable_next(...)
+    * .record_comment_for_interpretable_previous(...)

 __TODO:__